“What tools do you use as a timber framer?”

 So getting into the measuring and marking tools, the first thing I want to talk about is the pencils.
 Usually, I like to use the Dixon Hard Lead Carpenter Pencils They produce a nice, fine line that’s very nice to use to get accurate joints.
 The other thing I have is a nice, big marker for marking up timbers.
 Then, of course, I always have a razor knife to sharpen those pencils, or to score the lines before I cut them.

-I have a bevel gauge, and this one is a Shinwa.
+I have a Shinwa bevel gauge.
 This one’s for transferring angles from one timber to another timber, or from a timber to a saw.
 I have your standard tape measure.
 I always tend to gravitate towards the 25-foot one.
 It just feels really good in my hand.
 I have a chalk box that’s good for making long, straight lines.
 I do recommend upgrading the string from the Stanley, if you have it, you can upgrade it, and it really makes a nice, fine line.

-I have this little square.
-I call it the Shinwa Square.
-I don’t know the actual formal name that they have for it.
+I have this little square, the Shinwa Japanese Combination Square.
 It’s really good for truing up a saw, both on the 45 and the 90 degrees.
 I have a combination square, and I think if you’re going to – this is one of the basic tools that you must have.
 It’s good for measuring depths of mortises, or housings, or making sure that you’ve got everything back-cut appropriately, and it’s also just a great ruler.

-The last square that I have is called a Layout Square, and you can buy these at the Timber Framers Guild, and if you’re going to lay out an entire timber frame, this is a great tool to have, or if you’re in a shop where everyone has one, they just make quick work of laying out timbers, because you can have a nice reference line and everything stays the same throughout your mortises and tenets.
+The last square that I have is called a Bornemann Layout Template, and if you’re going to layout an entire timber frame, this is a great tool to have, or if you’re in a shop where everyone has one, they just make quick work of laying out timbers, because you can have a nice reference line and everything stays the same throughout your mortises and tenets.

 So there’s a couple of other tools that I find indispensable.
 One of them is a Japanese saw.
 What happens is, this one actually has a crosscut and a ripped saw.
 This blade is replaceable.
 If you’ve never used a Japanese saw, I would highly recommend you grabbing one and trying it out.
 They’re just a dream to use.